 Key Takeaways

-Unveiling the Essence of Triage
+Unveiling the Triage

 Triage, a term synonymous with bustling emergency departments and the suspense of medical television shows, plays a crucial role that transcends the boundaries of healthcare.
 It is the method employed for categorizing tasks or individuals according to their immediate need for attention.